plaidml/plaidml/README.md

     * K80, GTX 780, GT 640M
     * GTX 1070, 1050

+If you are using a hardware target not supported by PlaidML by default, such as Clover, check out the instructions at `building.md` to build a custom configuration for your hardware.

 ### Validated Networks

 We support all of the Keras application networks from current versions of 2.x.